Garfield: History

+Before Garfield

-Cartoonist Jim Davis was born and raised in Muncie, Indiana.
+Cartoonist Jim Davis was born in Marion, Indiana, and raised on a farm in Fairmount, Indiana.
 In 1973, while working as an assistant for T.K.
 Ryan's Tumbleweeds, he created the comic strip Gnorm Gnat, which ran in the Pendleton Times of Pendleton, Indiana, from 1973 to 1975 and met with little success.
 Davis had tried to syndicate the strip, but was unsuccessful; he noted that one editor told him that his "art was good, his gags were great, [but] nobody can identify with bugs."
-Davis decided to peruse current comic strips to determine what species of animal characters might be more popular.
-He felt that dogs were doing well, but noticed no prominent cats.
+Davis decided to review current comic strips to determine what types of animal characters might be more popular.
+He felt that dogs were well represented, but noticed that there were no prominent cat characters.

 The first Jon strip, which ran in the Pendleton Times on January 8, 1976.
 It was redrawn as the first Garfield strip published on June 19, 1978, with the dialogue in the second panel removed and Garfield's line in the first panel moved there.